trivalleycoders-org/events-client/README.md

 Users must regester before they can post an event.

-Events created in this app and linked to a ticketing and/or registration site such as EventBrite or Meetup.
+Events created in this app are linked to a ticketing and/or registration site such as EventBrite or Meetup.

 All current events posted by registered users are shown.

-Images for Events are the same size as images for Facebook, Meetup & EventBrite allowing user to use the same image they created for these sites.
+Images for Events are the same size as images for Facebook, Meetup & EventBrite, allowing user to use the same image they created for these sites.

 ## Tech Stack
 **Client:** React, Redux, Redux Form, Redux Thunk, Material UI, date-fns, Ramda